Amit0424/Coffee_Cafe_App/README.md

 Overview
 :
-The Coffee Cafe App revolutionizes the coffee shop experience by offering apre-ordering system and a unique social interaction platform.
-The app allowsusers to order their coffee 15 minutes before arriving at the cafe, ensuringthat their coffee is ready upon arrival.
-Additionally, the app features a chatsystem that enables users to connect with others who share a love for coffee,potentially leading to in-person coffee dates.
+The Coffee Cafe App revolutionizes the coffee shop experience by offering a pre-ordering system and a unique social interaction platform.
+The app allows users to order their coffee 15 minutes before arriving at the cafe, ensuring that their coffee is ready upon arrival.
+Additionally, the app features a chat system that enables users to connect with others who share a love for coffee,potentially leading to in-person coffee dates.
 Pre-Ordering System:
-Implemented a real-time coffee ordering featurethat allows users to place their orders 15 minutes before arriving at thecafe.
-The system ensures that the coffee is freshly brewed and ready toserve upon the user's arrival.
+Implemented a real-time coffee ordering feature that allows users to place their orders 15 minutes before arriving at the cafe.
+The system ensures that the coffee is freshly brewed and ready to serve upon the user's arrival.
 Global Chat System:
-Created a global chat room where users can engagein conversations about coffee, life, or anything in between.
+Created a global chat room where users can engage in conversations about coffee, life, or anything in between.
 Personal Chat Option:
-Designed a feature where users can initiate privateconversations by clicking on the name appearing on top of the chatbubble in the global chat room.
+Designed a feature where users can initiate private conversations by clicking on the name appearing on top of the chat bubble in the global chat room.
 Media Sharing:
-Enabled the sharing of images, videos, and documentswithin the chat system, enriching the communication experience.
+Enabled the sharing of images, videos, and documents within the chat system, enriching the communication experience.
 Notification System:
-(Upcoming) Planning to implement real-timenotifications to alert users about new messages or order updates.
+(Upcoming) Planning to implement real-time notifications to alert users about new messages or order updates.
 Features
 :
 Technologies used: